 Lastly, when the babies are flying very well I call them to my hand and have them walk up my arm to my shoulder to be fed while perched there.
 This teaches them that a shoulder is another good spot to hang out, so they may be more inclined to become a shoulder bird.
 This can be reinforced by regularly giving them a treat while on your own shoulder at home.

 On the first day, they will just be taking in their new surroundings.
 I recommend keeping them in their cage for the first 24 hours, but always interacting with them so they don't feel lonely and afraid.
 This time allows them to make a visual map of the layout of the room they are in, so when they do come out they will not blindly crash into walls, windows, or mirrors.
-Sit by the cage and talk quietly to your new baby, offer treats from your hand within the cage, and start to build trust using positive reinforcement!
+Sit by the cage and talk quietly to them, offer treats from your hand within the cage, and start to build trust!
 This is a great time to begin target training as well!

 Also consider where in the room your bird(s) might be able to perch safely when they come out to fly around.
 If there are no obvious spots for your baby to land they may panic and crash into a wall or other furniture.
 Usually, the tops of bookshelves, curtain rods, your TV, etc. will all be suitable landing spots for your bird, but you may not want them to get too comfortable in those places since they do poop often!
 Providing designated perches or play stands made of real wood branches will help make your bird feel more comfortable landing and perching, and helps keep them off things you don't want covered in poop!